The best countries and regions around the world to find wildlife, in alphabetical order.

 Of course it goes without saying, but any naturalist has to eventually go to the Amazon!

-The area: The Amazon is big.
-And wet.
+The Amazon is big and wet.
 So for the latter, take an umbrella.
 As to the former, this gives you many options and ways to explore the Amazon river, it's tributaries, and it's rainforest...

 Brazil contains more of the Amazon than any other country.
 So there are lots of options.
 Most visitors fly from Rio to Manaus, the biggest city on the Amazon.
 From there, there is a range of lodges.
 I stayed at one of the cheaper options, called Antonio's Jungle Lodge.